Supporting quality, cost-effective care

 What is the current status of the Medicaid HCBS rate reform initiative?

 DHS sought approval from the state Joint Finance Committee for the 5% increase to Medicaid home and community-based services (HCBS) providers to address the staffing shortage in the direct care workforce and strengthen members’ access to services.
-Since no committee members raised any objections by the due date of December 10, 2021, the increase can take effect on January 1, 2022.
+Since no committee members raised any objections by the due date of December 10, 2021, the increase took effect on January 1, 2022 for most eligible programs.
+For others, such as IRIS, the increase took effect on January 9, 2022.
 The overall rate increases for the specified services are projected to total $156.3 million annually.
 Funds for this 5% rate increase are currently available until March 2024.

 What is the funding source for this increase?